nselby/nselby.github.io/_posts/2022-09-24-Law-Enforcement-Tech-Conundrum-Explained.md

 That doesn't mean people can't make lots of money in LE tech.
 Just that it is a regional slog.
 It's also a market that is both highly fragmented into about 18,000 pieces, with confusing lines of demarcation of regional hegemony.

 And remember, your competition is usually a manual process and a spreadsheet.
-There is a book called Better Policing With Microsoft Office.
-To a chief, this is a FREE solution to the problem you seek them to pay you to solve - cops are a sunk cost, and to add to that:
+There is a book - a successful one - called [Better Policing With Microsoft Office](https://www.amazon.com/Better-Policing-Microsoft-Office-2007/dp/1439253285/ref=sr_1_1).
+To a chief, cops are a FREE solution to the problem *you* seek them to pay you to solve - their cops are a sunk cost, and to add to that:

 Cops is the only place economics generally don't matter.
 A cop spending 600 hours doing something is fine - there's no profit motive. it doesn't matter if it takes two years to investigate a murder because the result desired is closing the case - money is literally NOT an issue.